-HTC deals have been a tad expensive of late, but Christmas has always been a great time to grab a cheap mobile phone deal.
+HTC deals have been a tad expensive of late, but as retailers clear out space for the 2017 lineup you could grab a cheap mobile phone deal.

 The HTC One M9 is, first and foremost, a beautiful phone.
 Some say it's not a huge advancement on the HTC One M8 which preceded it but the company has switched the camera to a new, higher resolution version that produces much sharper photos than its predecessor.